2019 update: The Alfa AWUS036H has (finally) been discontinued, and is no longer available to buy. The device itself, though? It’s still going strong.

 It worked like a charm on my old laptops running Windows 7 and 8, and hasn’t missed a beat on my new one running Windows 10 either — it was detected automatically and just started working.

-After plugging it in to any old USB socket, the light on the Alfa flashes for a few seconds to let me know it’s alive.
-Soon after, a second wireless network card shows up in the Network and Sharing list (I’ve renamed it to the dull-yet-accurate ‘External Wireless Card’, but you can call it whatever you like if it helps you distinguish it from the inbuilt one).
+After plugging it into any old USB socket, the light on the Alfa flashes for a few seconds to let me know it’s alive.
+Soon after, a second wireless network card shows up in the Network and Sharing list (I’ve renamed it to the dull-yet-accurate ‘External WiFi’, but you can call it whatever you like if it helps you distinguish it from the inbuilt one).

 Still, it’s typically not too hard to figure out which one is which — see the connection that has a whole bunch of extra networks available, with much stronger signal?
 Yeah, that’ll be it.